alttch/eva3/doc/lm/macros.rst

 * **unit_id** :ref:`unit<unit>` id (full)

-Returns future status (integer) of unit, *None* if unit is not found.
+Returns future status (integer) of the unit, *None* if the unit is not found.
 If the unit has no action running, future status is equal to the current.

 Raises an exception if the parameter *pass_errors=false* is set in the macro config and the unit is not found.